gauravjaiswal9/Powerplay_assignment/Readme.md

 Each document includes a version counter that increments on every successful update.
 When a seat reservation or cancellation is made:

-The current event is fetched with its version.
+--The current event is fetched with its version.

-The update query includes a version match condition.
+--The update query includes a version match condition.

-If the version has changed (another user updated it concurrently), the update fails gracefully — preventing race conditions and overbooking.
+--If the version has changed (another user updated it concurrently), the update fails gracefully — preventing race conditions and overbooking.

-This approach ensures data integrity, atomicity, and safe concurrent seat updates even under high parallel API requests.
+--This approach ensures data integrity, atomicity, and safe concurrent seat updates even under high parallel API requests.

 - IDs: Each reservation is identified using UUID v4, ensuring globally unique IDs across systems — avoiding collisions even when multiple users create reservations simultaneously.